Basic Regulations Governing Graduate Programs

 Students who withdraw officially or unofficially from one or more courses after the first week of the term, or equivalent for courses shorter than 15 weeks, will be liable for all or part of the tuition and fees associated with those courses.

-Maintaining matriculation is to be used by students in academic pursuits that do not include registration for classes.
-Students maintaining matriculation are considered “registered” at the University.
+Students are said to maintain matriculation when engaged in academic pursuits that do not include registration for classes.
+Students maintaining matriculation are considered “registered” at the University for the term in which they are maintained.
 Examples of academic pursuits include, but are not limited to, work on a thesis and completion of course work where a grade of incomplete was received.
-Students who are enrolled solely in non-credit bearing course work will be registered as Maintaining Matriculation by the Registrar and will be charged the published Maintaining Matriculation fee.
+Students who are candidates for graduation or who are enrolled solely in non-credit bearing course work will be registered as Maintaining Matriculation by the Registrar and will be charged the published Maintaining Matriculation fee.
+In order to maintain matriculation,or if you have any questions, contact the Office of Academic Records and Registrar.

 Application for Graduation